harrywsanders/CValueStore/README.md

 # CValueStore

-Welcome to CValueStore, a whimsical distributed key-value store implemented in Objective-C. 🚀
+Welcome to CValueStore, a  distributed key-value store implemented in Objective-C. 🚀

 ## Overview